-The board of directors is a collegiate body that reaches decisions subject to the rules set out in Asal. §§ 6-19 and subsequent.
+The board of directors is a collegiate body.
+Asal §§ 6-19 and subsequent set out further rules on the preparation of matters for the board, the board's proceedings and its decisions.

-Asal. § 6-19 (3) stipulates that meetings of the board of directors shall be chaired by the chairman of the board.
+Asal. § 6-19 (3) stipulates that the proceedings of the board of directors shall be chaired by the chairman of the board.
 The chairman of the board therefore has a duty and right to participate in the board's consideration of matters save where the individual has a valid reason for absence or is disqualified from participation by a conflict of interest.
 Asal. § 6-27 sets out rules on excluding members of the board from discussion and decision on issues in which they have a personal interest.
 The board of directors must not take any action which may confer on certain shareholders or other parties an unfair advantage at the expense of other shareholders or the company, cf. Asal. § 6-28.